microsoft/LQ-Nets/README.md

 More results can be found in the paper.

 ### Citation
-If you use our code or models in your research, please cite with
+If you use our code or models in your research, please cite our paper with

     @inproceedings{ZhangYangYeECCV2018,
         author = {Zhang, Dongqing and Yang, Jiaolong and Ye, Dongqiangzi and Hua, Gang},